Covariance-based method for eigenstate factorization and generalized singlets: Singlet dimerization for general spin

-It is worth mentioning that the remarkable advances in quantum control techniques of the last decades in the areas of atomic, molecular and optical physics, have made it possible to engineer interacting many body systems, such as molecules, atoms and ions in different platforms, able to simulate relevant condensed matter models and many body phenomena with a high degree of precision \cite{Micheli.06,Bloch.08,Bloch.12,L.12}.
-Polar molecules trapped in optical lattices can be employed for simulating anisotropic lattice spin models with different geometries \cite{Micheli.06,Rey2.13} and to design anisotropic quantum spin models for arbitrary spin $s$ \cite{Micheli.06,Rey.13}.

-Trapped ions technology can also be employed for simulating spin models with high degree of controlability \cite{Porras.04,Kim.09,Blatt.12,Arrazola.16}.
-The possibility of a tunable interaction range was examined in the Heisenberg spin model \cite{Lew.14}, showing the feasibility of trapped ions to simulate in particular the Majumdar Ghosh Model \cite{MG.69}.
-More recently, the simulation of tunable Heisenberg spin models with long-range interactions has also been proposed \cite{PRB95.17,Monroe.21}.
+It is worth mentioning that the remarkable advances in quantum control techniques of the last decades in the areas of atomic, molecular and optical physics, have made it possible to engineer interacting systems, such as molecules in different platforms, able to simulate relevant condensed matter models and many-body phenomena with high precision \cite{Micheli.06,Bloch.08,Bloch.12,L.12}.
+In particular polar molecules trapped in optical lattices were employed for simulating anisotropic lattice spin models with different geometries \cite{Micheli.06,Rey2.13,Rey.13}.
+Trapped ions technology can also be used for simulating spin models with high degree of controllability \cite{Porras.04,Kim.09,Blatt.12,Arrazola.16}.
+The possibility of a tunable interaction range was examined in the Heisenberg spin model \cite{Lew.14}, showing the feasibility of trapped ions to simulate in particular the MG model \cite{MG.69}.
+More recently, the simulation of tunable Heisenberg spin models with long-range interactions \cite{PRB95.17}, or $XXZ$ spin models in the presence of magnetic fields \cite{Monroe.21} have also been proposed.

-Finally, cold atoms trapped in optical or magnetic lattices are also able to realize complex interacting spin $1/2$ systems with tunable couplings and different geometries, such as $XXZ$ spin models in the presence of magnetic fields \cite{Whitlock.17}, spin $1$ systems with controllable $XYZ$ interactions \cite{van.15}, tunable quantum Ising magnets \cite{Labuhn.16}, quantum spin dimers \cite{Ramos.14} and tetramer singlet states \cite{tetramero.21}.
+Finally, cold atoms trapped in optical or magnetic lattices are also able to realize complex interacting spin systems with tunable couplings and different geometries, such as long range spin $1/2$ $XXZ$ systems in a magnetic field \cite{Whitlock.17}, spin $1$ systems with controllable $XYZ$ interactions \cite{van.15}, tunable Ising-like quantum spin $1/2$ systems under a transverse magnetic field \cite{Labuhn.16}, quantum spin dimers \cite{Ramos.14} and also tetramer singlet states \cite{tetramero.21}.